 ArithmeticException when the result does not fit in the normalized format.
+Returns subtract(RelativeTime, AbsoluteTime)

 A new AbsoluteTime object whose time is the normalization of this minus the parameter time.

 Create a new instance of AbsoluteTime representing the result of subtracting time from the value of this and normalizing the result.
 The clock associated with this and the clock associated with the time parameter must be the same, and such association is used for the result.